-I am a registered professional mechanical engineer by day and landscape photographer by night.
-I reside in Seattle and specialize in landscape photography and sustainable energy systems for K-12 public schools.
+I am landscape and nature fine art photographer with a side job as a registered professional mechanical engineer.
+I reside in Seattle and specialize in landscape photography, graphic design, and sustainable energy systems for K-12 public schools.

-After spending my early twenties as a touring musician in the hardcore and metal scene [link 1] [link 2], photography has helped me slow down and enjoy the everyday beauty in my surroundings.
-You could say that landscape photography has taught me to "stop and smell the roses," except that I am allergic (and still can’t listen to anything slower than 240 BPM).
+After spending my early twenties touring around the country in punk rock bands [link 1] [link 2], photography has helped me slow down and enjoy the everyday beauty in my surroundings.
+While I still can’t listen to anything slower than 240 BPM, you could say that landscape photography has taught me to "stop and smell the roses," except that I am allergic.